 - Let the senior think of and describe whatever he/she wants.
 In the event that the senior uses an incorrect word, or is unable to think of a word, try guessing the correct one.
 If you still cannot figure out what he/she is trying to communicate, try asking the senior to point or gesture.

 Communicating is a crucial part of our relationships, and that doesn’t change when a senior is diagnosed with dementia.
-For more Alzheimer’s communication tips, and for information on our highly specialized, compassionate care for those with dementia, right in the comfort of home, contact Hillendale Home Care online or call any time at 925-933-8181.
+For more Alzheimer’s communication tips, and for information on our highly specialized, compassionate senior care in Danville and surrounding areas for those with dementia, right in the comfort of home, contact Hillendale Home Care online or call any time at 925-933-8181.
 Find a Danvile caregiver to help your family with dementia caregiving.